kredar/kredar.github.io/_posts/2021-07-30-Books-I-recommend.md

   - image_path: /assets/images/tipping_point.jpeg
     alt: "The Tipping Point"
     title: "The Tipping Point by Malcolm Gladwell"
-    excerpt: "TThe tipping point is that magic moment when an idea or social behaviour crosses a threshold, tips, and spreads like wildfire.
+    excerpt: "The tipping point is that magic moment when an idea or social behaviour crosses a threshold, tips, and spreads like wildfire.
 Why do ideas spread like epidemics, and what part does the Tipping Point play?
 What sort of people and factors have the most influence on the spread of ideas?
 Read Malcolm Gladwell's book to get the answers."
     url: "https://amzn.to/3ODspta"
     btn_label: "Amazon"
     btn_class: "btn--primary"